VCityTeam/UD-Viz/README.md

 * Ability to navigate between steps of a tour (previous, next) and to start/exit a tour
 * Support for multiple guided tours, all loaded from a csv file (visite.csv)

+### Others

+* MiniMap : city (terrain only) viewed from a top view, with an indicator showing the position of the camera
+* Compass : a compass image that rotates according to the camera orientation
+* Help, About : windows with text and links

 ### GUI

 * Multiple windows (document browser, guided tour, temporal, minimap, help, about)
 * Each window can be open / closed by clicking on its button
 * The display is weakly responsive : best used with 16/9 or 16/10 resolution, and width between 1400px and 1900px.
 Using browser zoom (ctrl + / ctrl -) can help.